atimmersverhoe/RobustimizerSolar/CONTRIBUTING.md

 We use the following branching model:

-- `master`: The branch where new features and bug fixes are integrated.
+- `main`: The branch where new features and bug fixes are integrated.
 This will eventually become the next release.
 - Feature branches: For new features (`feature/your-feature-name`).
 - Bugfix branches: For bug fixes (`bugfix/your-bugfix-name`).
 - Release branches: For preparing releases (`release/x.y.z`).